constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 Now one needs to setup the smartphone for the user.

-* Download Google Authenticator app from
+* Download Google Authenticator app for

   [iPhone](http://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8)